bradyclifford/bradyclifford.github.io/_posts/2026-04-26-Is-Safe-Right-Fit.md

 > “Organizations which design systems are constrained to produce designs which are copies of the communication structures of these organizations.”

 The Reverse Conway Maneuver intentionally uses that reality to improve architectural outcomes instead of fighting against it.

+> See [The Reverse Conway Maneuver](./2025-04-25-Conways-Law.md) for additional details.

 ---